Paramount+ vs Apple TV+

 positive ●●●●○ termsNo forced arbitration noted

-The terms say disputes can generally be brought in the courts where you live, which is more user-friendly than mandatory arbitration or class-action waivers.
-Local consumer-law protections are also expressly preserved.
+The terms say disputes can be brought in the courts where you live and preserve local consumer-law protections.
+That is more user-friendly than mandatory arbitration or class-action waiver terms.

 -

-positive ●●●●○ termsPrice increase notice
+positive ●●●●○ termsPrice-change advance notice

-Paramount must give at least 30 days' notice before subscription price increases, and the new price does not apply mid-billing-cycle.
-You can cancel before the next billing period if you do not accept the change.
+Paramount must give at least 30 days' notice before price increases take effect, and you can cancel before the next billing period if you do not accept the new price.
+That gives users time to avoid higher charges.

 -

-positive ●●●●○ termsRefund for major changes
+positive ●●●●○ termsRefund right for major changes

-If Paramount makes a major change that negatively affects access or use more than minimally, you get 30 days to cancel without fees and receive a refund for the unused portion.
-This is a meaningful protection against harmful unilateral changes.
+If a major service change negatively affects access or use, you can cancel within 30 days without charge and get refunded for the unused portion.
+This is a meaningful protection against harmful unilateral service changes.

 -

-positive ●●●●○ privacyPrivacy rights center
+positive ●●●●○ privacyAccess, deletion, portability rights

 -